 Household expenditure on communications is falling

 Note: This publication uses unit record data from the Household, Income and Labour Dynamics in Australia (HILDA) Survey.
-The HILDA Project was initiated and is funded by the Australian Government Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) and is managed by the Melbourne Institute of Applied Economic and Social Research (Melbourne Institute).
-The findings and views reported in this paper, however, are those of the author and should not be attributed to either FaHCSIA or the Melbourne Institute.
+The HILDA Project was initiated and is funded by the Australian Government Department of Social Services (DSS) and is managed by the Melbourne Institute of Applied Economic and Social Research (Melbourne Institute) at the University of Melbourne.
+The findings and views reported in this paper, however, are those of the author and should not be attributed to either DSS or the Melbourne Institute.

 While communications spending has fallen as a share of the household budget (see previous chart), the amount spent by households on communications has grown for most of the past decade, in real terms.
 In the September quarter, it increased by 2.7 per cent in real terms compared with 0.4 per cent for all household consumption expenditure.